 The Trustee has integrated climate-related metrics into the Scheme's wider risk management framework.
-The CCRMP documents the Trustee's approach to identifying, assessing, and managing risks specifically related to climate change, including set out a Statement of Trustee's Climate-related Investment Principles.
-As referred to in the Statement of Investment Principles ("SIP"), the Trustee engages with its investment managers on an ongoing basis to understand their approach to ESG integration and climate-related risks.
-The Trustee also engages with its investment consultant to understand and challenge their approach to ESG integration in their advice.
+The CCRMP documents the Trustee's approach to identifying, assessing, and managing risks specifically related to climate change, including setting out a Statement of Trustee's Climate-related Investment Principles.
+As referred to in the Statement of Investment Principles ("SIP"), the Trustee engages with its investment managers on an ongoing basis to understand its approach to ESG integration and climate-related risks, for example, during the year the Trustee met with Insight, as its largest manager, to further focus on their approach to ESG integration.
+The Trustee also engages with its investment consultant to understand and challenge its approach to ESG integration in their advice.